-While the odds of being involved in an aviation accident are exceedingly low, the psychological impact of such events can be profound.
-This article delves into the safety records of three major U.S. airlines—American Airlines, Delta Airlines, and United Airlines—providing a comprehensive analysis of their performance over the years.
+The odds of being in an aviation accident are extremely low.
+Still, the fear of flying is real for many people.
+Reviewing the safety records of three major U.S. airlines—American Airlines, Delta Airlines, and United Airlines—gives a clearer picture of their performance over the years.

 Key Takeaways